gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 gesturing at the porch steps
-where the old tortoise was sitting, his eyes closed and the wrinkles on his dark green face even deeper than usual.
+where the old tortoise was sitting, his eyes closed and the wrinkles on his green face even deeper than usual.
 "He's about ready to fall over.
 Even if we could catch up with 'em, we wouldn't have a chance."